nazarigue/freshHugo/content/blog/second.md

 ---
-title: Second
+title: How does styling work in Aligner?
 sidebar: true
 sidebarlogo: fresh-white-alt
-image: ../images/first-post.png
+image: ../images/styling-aligner.svg
 ---

-{{% title2 "My awesome blogpost" %}}
+{{% title2 "This is how Stying works." %}}
 My super sweet second blog post